jonlpersson/ed-latimore/site/_drafts/i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 Theta waves are produced during light sleep and daydreaming and are associated with deep relaxation and inward focus.
 This mental state is often characterized by creativity, intuition, and inspiration.
 Theta waves are believed to help enhance visualization, improve memory, and promote mental and emotional balance.

 During the flow state, the brain produces a unique combination of alpha and theta waves, which help to create a relaxed and focused mental state ideal for achieving a state of flow.
 These brainwaves are thought to play a key role in the ability to focus, maintain attention, and perform at a high level while feeling calm and in control.

+* **L-Tyrosine:** L-Tyrosine is an amino acid that helps to produce the neurotransmitters dopamine and norepinephrine, which are involved in cognitive function. mood, and reward-seeking behavior. ([Source](https://pubmed.ncbi.nlm.nih.gov/10230711/))